Tanama Tales

 See the Unique Binocular Building

-One of the most peculiar works of arts in Venice is “Binoculars” by Claes Oldenburg and Coosje van Bruggen.
+One of the most peculiar works of art in Venice is “Binoculars” by Claes Oldenburg and Coosje van Bruggen.
 This giant object adorns the entrance to a building designed by Frank Gehry and currently occupied by Google.

 Make sure to stop by to witness this inimitable spot.
 The exact address is 340 Main Street.